chamambom/resume/docs/index.md

 **Organisation** - [Irvines Group | Sourthen Africa  ](https://www.irvinesafrica.com/)<br>
 **Existing Environment** - Irvines Group has operations in SouthAfrica , Botswana ,Zambia ,Mozambique and Zimbabwe.
 They have various business applications
-(HR management software ,ERP automatica , Inventory management software etc) supporting the business .. some running on HyperV ,VMware and some on Physical servers.
+(HR management software ,ERP automatica , Inventory management software etc) that utilise SQL express .. some running on HyperV ,VMware and some on Physical servers.
 The various sites are running either a Sophos or a Mikrotik firewall for connectivity.
 With most of their employees working remotely , irvines decided to centralise their operations by utilising Azure<br>
 **Requirements.
 Planned Changes** - Develop a cloud adoption framework and migration roadmap.
 Consolidate (using azure migrate) existing applications while maintaining a hybrid environment using IPSec VPNs to facilitate a gradual migration to Azure.
 For user access , existing remote SSL vpns terminating on the sophos and mikrotiks were extended/routed to azure via the IPSec VPNs.
 <br>
 **Duration** - 6 months <br>